MateuszKubuszok/Closhell/README.md

 ## Advantages

- * easy to understand - on the beginning, later on hell will break loose,
+ * easy to understand - in the beginning, later on hell will break loose,
  * job security as no one will be able to edit your scripts - with all the `$` escaping even you won't fully understand how your script works,
  * doesn't modify existing bash grammar - only abuses it to the maximum extent,
  * almost looks nice to functional programmers - except it's still full of side effects and mutabilty,
- * best agile practices - no documentation, useless unit tests, iterations (no long-term planning), driven by the market need of setting the world ablaze.
+ * best agile practices - no documentation, useless unit tests, iterations (no long-term planning), driven by the market need of setting the world ablaze,
+ * perfect revenge tool if you are getting fired and they still require you to write few thousands scripts to hold their shit together - if you aren't maintaining it no one will.